top of page

 Don't list for the sake of listing

-There are many merits to taking a company public – prestige, a sense of accomplishment, the publicity and glamor that comes with it, and also the ability to further raise capital from subsequent offerings.
-Behind the 400-page prospectus of legal disclosures and marketing taglines are hours of laborious work invested by an army of bankers, lawyers and accountants.
+There are many merits to taking a company public: prestige, a sense of accomplishment, publicity, and also the avenue for raising more capital.
+Condensed in the offering document are hours of laborious work invested by an army of bankers, lawyers and accountants.

-Despite the tedious process of taking a company public, many shareholders insist on taking this route.
-On average, nearly all IPO bankers commit to a timeline of 6 to 12 months, subject to regulatory approvals and customary due diligence being in place.
-In reality, this process takes somewhere closer to 2 years and in some cases even up to 4 years.
+Despite the tedious process, many shareholders insist on taking this route.
+On average, bankers advising on an IPO generally communicate a timeline of between six to twelve months, subject to regulatory approvals and customary due diligence.
+In reality, this process could take up to two years and in some cases four years.

-The costs of going public is more than you think.
+The costs of going public could be so much more than you think.

-According to a survey conducted by PwC, more than 80% of CFOs commented in a survey that the one-time expenses relating to an IPO were in excess of USD 1 million – these are costs relating to the engagement of legal counsels (both onshore and offshore), accountants, commissioning a market study report, the book building process (gathering investor demand) and other miscellaneous expenses.
+According to a survey conducted by PwC, more than 80% of CFOs commented in a survey that the one-time expenses relating to an IPO were in excess of USD 1 million.
+These relate to the engagement of law firms, accountants, a market study report, the book building and other miscellaneous expenses.

-These costs also vary according to the complexity of the company structure and the readiness of the company in terms of being compliant with regulatory requirements from the authorities.
-All these excludes the underwriting fees charged by banks which are typically 6-7% of gross proceeds raised.
+The costs also vary according to the complexity in the company structure and the readiness of the company in terms of being compliant and addressing any queries from the regulators.

-As an example, the listing of e-commerce company Y Ventures on the Singapore Catalist last year in July 2017 grossed in approximately SGD 7.7 million in proceeds, of which SGD 1.7 million (more than 20%) went to listing expenses.
-While this could be a unique case given the incredibly small size of the offering, average costs for public offerings of up to USD 100 million were anywhere between 7 to 30% of total proceeds raised.
+As an example, the listing of e-commerce company Y Ventures on the Singapore Catalist last year in July 2017 grossed in approximately SGD 7.7 million in proceeds, of which the disclosed SGD 1.7 million went to listing expenses, making up about 20% of the total proceeds.
+While this could be an one-off case given the small size of the offering, average costs for public offerings of up to USD 100 million were found to be anywhere between 7% to 30% of the total proceeds raised.

-This number comes down to between 4.5 – 9.0% for deal sizes of between USD 250 to 500 million and 2-3% as we approach the billion-dollar mark, which is fairly in line with market practice of advisory fees being 2 to 8% of transaction size.
+This statistic comes down to between 4.5% to 9.0% for deal sizes of between USD 250 to 500 million and 2% to 3% as we approach the billion-dollar range, which is fairly in line with market practice of advisory fees being 2 to 8% of transaction size.

 Oxford Economics and PwC estimate that at least USD 1 million of additional costs annually are required to maintain a public company.
 The largest part of this goes into a more robust accounting and auditing process, but there are also additional resources that are required to be put in place such as investor and public relations, information technology and internal staffing costs amongst others.